Why You Should Know About Concrete Drying Trend Analysis

 To monitor ambient conditions, the Wagner Meters Smart Logger™ can record ambient temperature and relative humidity for 300 days of replaceable battery life or up to 12,000 readings.
 The Smart Logger communicates via Bluetooth to the Smart Logger app to download, store, display, report, and email data in PDF format.

-The powerful new technology of data logging and trend analysis can give you a real professional edge when your job depends on concrete drying time.
+The powerful new data logging and trend analysis technology can give you a professional edge when your job depends on concrete drying time.

 - Data logging means you can detect problems earlier, make corrections, and determine responsibility – protecting you from liability.